Sutton New Secondary School

 Wates staged an exhibition at Sutton Sports Village on 3 April 2019 showing their initial proposals for the new school building at Rosehill, and answering questions and seeking views on their plans ahead of submitting the formal application.

-The latest data shows that additional secondary school places are required in September 2020, therefore the DfE, Sutton Council and the Greenshaw Learning Trust are looking at ways for the secondary school to open on a temporary site from September 2020, before moving to the new building at Rosehill planned for September 2021.
+The latest data shows that additional secondary school places are required in September 2020, so Sutton Council has been working with the Greenshaw Learning Trust and the Department for Education to develop plans to enable the secondary school to open in a temporary location in central Sutton.

 Our new school vision